↑

 Tomato Dressing

-• It tastes like summer in a bowl!
+• So fresh.
+It tastes like summer in a bowl!

-• 10 minutes to prep + minimal ingredients.
+• Quick and easy.
+It takes 15 minutes to prep + minimal ingredients.

-• Drizzle over greens, grilled protein, or use in pasta salads.
+• Delish.
+Drizzle over greens and grilled protein, or use in pasta and salads.

-• Easily customized with your favorite herbs and seasonings.
+• Versatile.
+Easily customized with your favorite herbs and seasonings.

 Ingredients in Tomato Dressing

-Because this recipe is so simple, using high-quality ingredients, the juiciest, ripest summer tomatoes, and good olive oil is important.
+Because this recipe is so simple, using high-quality ingredients, such as the juiciest, ripest summer tomatoes and good olive oil is important.

-• Tomatoes: They’re the star of this tomato salad dressing, and we want their flavor to shine.
-Homegrown tomatoes have a completely different flavor than mass-produced options at the grocery store.
-If you cannot access locally grown, choose the freshest, ripest tomatoes you can find.
+• Tomatoes.
+They’re the star of this tangy tomato salad dressing, and we want their flavor to shine.
+Homegrown tomatoes have a completely different flavor from mass-produced options at the grocery store.
+Choose the freshest, ripest tomatoes if you cannot access locally grown tomatoes.

 • Extra-virgin olive oil.
-Use good olive oil and not cooking olive oil.
+Use good-quality olive oil, not cooking olive oil.
 I also recommend tasting the olive oil on its own, as no two brands and varieties taste the same.
-In this recipe, I used Trader Joe’s Sicilian Selezione Extra Virgin Olive Oil, which has a peppery bite, so I didn’t add black pepper.
-Instead, I used Aleppo pepper, which is mild, tangy, and floral, perfect for the delicate flavors in this dressing.
+The brand I used is herbaceous and peppery!

 • Seasonings.
 The tiniest amount of Aleppo pepper, oregano, and smoked paprika adds depth of flavor and complexity to the dressing.

-• Fresh parsley.
+• Italian parsley.
 It gives the dressing a fresh, herbaceous kick.
-Feel free to use basil instead!
+You can also use basil instead—or both!

 Best Type of Tomatoes

-For this recipe, I used Cherokee purple, which have a slightly sweet and smoky flavor.
-The type of tomato you choose will affect the flavor of the dressing.
+I used Cherokee purple tomatoes for this tangy tomato dressing, which have a slightly sweet and smoky flavor.
+The type of tomato you choose will affect the taste of the dressing.
 Heirloom tomatoes are the most flavorful, and summer is the best time to take advantage of their juicy, sun-ripened goodness!

 • Beefsteak tomatoes would work well because they are big, juicy, and have thick flesh.